Near Dark: Plot

 Caleb suggests they try giving him a blood transfusion.
 The transfusion unexpectedly reverses Caleb's transformation.
 That night, the vampires search for Caleb and Sarah.
 Mae distracts Caleb by trying to persuade him to return to her while the others kidnap his sister.
 Caleb discovers the kidnapping and his tires slashed but gives chase on horseback.
 When the horse shies and throws him, he is confronted by Severen.
 Caleb commandeers a tractor-trailer and runs Severen over.
 The injured vampire suddenly appears on the hood of the truck and manages to rip apart the wiring in the engine.
 Caleb jackknifes the vehicle and jumps out as the truck explodes, killing Severen.
 Seeking revenge, Jesse and his girlfriend, Diamondback, pursue him but are forced to escape in their car as dawn breaks.

 Attempting to save Sarah, Mae breaks out of the back of the car with her.
 Mae's flesh begins to smoke as she is burned by the sun but she carries Sarah into Caleb's arms, taking refuge under his jacket.
 Homer attempts to follow, but as he runs he dies from exposure to the sun.
 Their sunproofing ruined, Jesse and Diamondback also begin to burn.
 They attempt to run Caleb and Sarah over but fail, dying as the car blows up.
 Mae awakens later, her burns now healed.
 She too has been given a transfusion and is cured.
-She and Caleb comfort each other in a reassuring hug as the film ends.
+Mae says she is afraid, and Caleb pulls her into a hug to comfort her as the film ends.